Pompeo in Sri Lanka: China Operating as a Regional 'Predator'

 Sri Lankan President Gotabaya Rajapaksa met with Pompeo during his visit to Colombo on Wednesday.
 President Rajapaksa said he welcomed more U.S. investment in Sri Lanka during the meeting, according to an official press release from Rajapaksa’s office.

-“Even as government critics flag the Rajapaksa administration’s growing reliance on China for economic help — a $500 million Chinese loan was sanctioned in March and Colombo is negotiating another $700 million loan — the Sri Lankan President told Mr. Pompeo that Colombo’s foreign policy was ‘based on neutrality’,” Sri Lanka’s News First noted, adding that “Sri Lanka … is due to repay $4.5 billion next year.”
+“Even as government critics flag the Rajapaksa administration’s growing reliance on China for economic help — a $500 million Chinese loan was sanctioned in March and Colombo is negotiating another $700 million loan — the Sri Lankan President told Mr. Pompeo that Colombo’s foreign policy was ‘based on neutrality’,” the Hindu noted, adding that “Sri Lanka … is due to repay $4.5 billion next year.”

 Sri Lanka infamously handed over its strategic Port of Hambantota to China in 2017 in an effort to pay off its debt to the nation.
 Colombo is a member of Beijing’s infrastructure-building Belt and Road Initiative (BRI), which sees China loan developing countries vast sums of money — that they often cannot afford to repay — to build or revamp various forms of infrastructure.
 After defaulting on BRI loans to Chinese firms, Sri Lanka formally surrendered Hambantota Port to Beijing on a 99-year lease; observers say the deal seriously threatens the island nation’s sovereignty.